-Children’s bodies are constantly growing and changing- making them an endless topic of fascination and discussion in elementary school.
-From growing pains to loose teeth, testing their bodies’ abilities to jump, climb, and run, children have a logical, practical need to know about the concept of body parts and their five senses.
+Children’s bodies are constantly growing and changing- making them an endless topic of fascination and discussion in preschool, elementary grades, and beyond.
+From growing pains to loose teeth, testing their bodies’ abilities to jump, climb, and run, children have a logical, practical need to discover more about the concept of body parts and their five senses.
 Human body games and activities are a great addition to any classroom theme about growing, health, nutrition, or the senses to help them achieve just that!
-The activities listed below are sure to harness and promote children’s natural interest in this ever-important topic, so jump right in to pick out a few to try with them!
+The activities listed below are sure to harness and promote your kiddos’ natural interest in this ever-important topic, so jump right in to pick out a few to try with them!

 1. Body Parts Chant

-Introduce your lesson and build body parts vocabulary with this fun chant!
-As they engage with the catchy tune, your students will learn about different parts of the body through movement and begin to understand what those body parts help us do.
-Students will also explore the concept of body parts in a way that promotes body positivity!
+Introduce your lesson and build body part-related vocabulary with this fun chant!
+As they engage with the catchy tune, your students will learn about different parts of the body through movement and begin to understand what those body parts help them do.
+Best of all, they’ll also explore the concept of body parts in a way that promotes body positivity!

 Learn More: Pinterest